 Martin Luther launched an attack on the mass in his treatise On the Babylonian Captivity of the Church (1520).
 He objected to withholding the cup from lay communicants, the philosophic “explanation” of the mystery of the real presence in the scholastic doctrine of transubstantiation, and the use of mass as a good work to gain merit with God.
-But his primary concern centered on sacrifice of the Mass, particularly votive masses (masses offered for special intention) offered for the living and the dead.
+But his primary concern centered on sacrifice of the Mass, particularly votive masses (masses offered for special intention for the living and the dead).
 This was the most frequent form of the mass celebrated in the Middle Ages and most votive masses were offered for the repose of the souls of the faithful departed in Purgatory.
 These were paid for with mass stipends and bequests to celebrate masses on the anniversary of one’s death.
-Late medieval popular Christianity was primarily concerned with the fate of loved ones in the afterlife and providing charity for the dead.
+Late medieval popular Christianity was primarily concerned with the fate of loved ones in the afterlife and a whole religious apparatus developed to provide charity for the dead.
 The most profound cultural change in Protestantism over against medieval Christendom was to cut the ties between the living and the dead.
 This included the pervasive cult of the saints.
 (On the saints see my blog post “About Saints in Lutheran Churches”.)

-Liturgically, Luther could retain almost everything in the Catholic Mass except the offertory and the Canon, which spoke of “offering” and “sacrifice”.
+Liturgically, Luther could retain almost everything in the Catholic Mass except the Offertory prayers and the Canon, which spoke of “offering” and “sacrifice”.
 Over against this he placed the institutional words of Christ, which speak of Christ’s “testament”—his gift to his people.

 It’s interesting how the Words of Institution were used differently in the liturgies of the different confessions.
 In the Roman Canon the Words of Christ support the Eucharistic sacrifice which is proposed and offered in the surrounding prayers.
 For Luther they proclaim the gift of communion in Christ’s body and blood and are placed next to the administration of the sacramental elements.
 For Ulrich Zwingli they support the memorial reenactment of the last supper.
 For John Calvin they are a warrant for doing the ordinance and are placed at the beginning of the communion office.
 The 1549 Prayer Book of King Edward VI in England retained the Words of Institution within a full eucharistic prayer but the 1552 Prayer Book followed Luther’s German Mass and placed the Words of Institution just before the administration.